AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-images.md

 * Supported image resolution: Minimum - 50 pixels, Maximum - 6000 pixels per dimension

-* Maximum file size supported: 17MB
+* Maximum file size supported: 17 MB

 ## Edit images using Adobe Express embedded editor {#edit-using-embedded-editor}

-[!DNL Assets Essentials] now provides comprehensive editing of the image type assets directly from your assets repository.
+[!DNL Assets Essentials] provides comprehensive editing of the image-type assets directly from your assets repository.
+The embedded editor allows easy and intuitive editing of an image type of asset using [!DNL Adobe Express].
+It accelerates reusability of the assets by using templates or modifying the existing assets.
+You can use pre-defined elements to make your asset look stunning or perform quick actions to edit your image with just a few clicks.

-To edit images using Adobe Express embedded editor, follow the steps below:
+To edit images using [!DNL Adobe Express] embedded editor, follow the steps below:

 1. Select an image from your Assets repository.
 1. Click **[!UICONTROL Open in Adobe Express]**. [!DNL Adobe Express] screen appears.

    ![Adobe Express embedded editor](assets/embedded-editor.png)

-   You can leverage the functionality of [!DNL Adobe Express] to perform all the image editing related actions, such as [resize image](https://helpx.adobe.com/in/express/using/resize-image.html), [remove or change background color](https://helpx.adobe.com/in/express/using/remove-background.html), [crop image](https://helpx.adobe.com/in/express/using/crop-image.html), and much more.
+   You can leverage the functionality of [!DNL Adobe Express] to perform all the image-editing related actions, such as [resize image](https://helpx.adobe.com/in/express/using/resize-image.html), [remove or change background color](https://helpx.adobe.com/in/express/using/remove-background.html), [crop image](https://helpx.adobe.com/in/express/using/crop-image.html), and much more.

 1. Once you complete image editing, you can download an asset as a new asset or save the asset as a new version.

+## Create new asset using Adobe Express {#create-new-embedded-editor}

+[!DNL Assets Essentials] provides functionality to create a new template from scratch using [!DNL Adobe Express] embedded editor.
+To create a new asset using Adobe Expresss, execute the below steps:

+1. Navigate to **[!UICONTROL My Workspace]** and click **[!UICONTROL Create]**. [!DNL Adobe Express] blank canvas appears.
+1. Create your content using [Templates](https://helpx.adobe.com/in/express/using/work-with-templates.html).
+Otherwise, navigate to **[!UICONTROL Your Stuff]** to modify existing content.
+1. Once you complete editing, click **[!UICONTROL Save as new asset]**.
+1. In the next screen, provide destination path for the created asset.

+>[!NOTE]
+>
+>* You can only modify `JPEG` and `PNG` asset formats.
+>* The asset size should be less than 14 MB.
-The output version of an image type asset is `PNG`.
+>* The output of an image type asset is `PDF`, `JPEG`, and `PNG`.

 ## Edit images using [!DNL Adobe Photoshop Express] {#edit-using-photoshop-express}